Epactionotus

-Epactionotus is a genus of armored catfishes native to South America.
+Epactionotus is a genus of freshwater ray-finned fishes belonging to the family Loricariidae, the mailed catfishes, and the subfamily Hypoptopomatinae, the cascudinhos.
+The fishes in this genus are known from southeastern Brazil and northern Argentina.

 Taxonomy

-Epactionotus was first described in 1998 by Roberto E. Reis and Scott A. Schaefer, as including three species.
-Epactionotus is part of the tribe Otothyrini within the subfamily Hypoptopomatini.
+Epactionotus was first proposed as a genus in 1998 by Roberto E. Reis and Scott A. Schaefer, as including three species, with E. bilineatus designated as its type species.
+Epactionotus is considered by some authorities to be part of the tribe Otothyrini within the subfamily Hypoptopomatini.
 Epactionotus is sister to a clade including Eurycheilichthys, Pseudotocinclus, Microlepidogaster, Schizolecis, Otothyris, and Pseudotothyris.
-E. yasi was described in 2004.
+E. yasi was described in 2004, with a fifth species described in 2020.

 Species

-These are the currently recognized species in this genus: